touchlane/Bootstrap-iOS/README.md

 bundle exec fastlane [lane]
 ```

 Note that you need to change the `Fastlane` configuration.
-Open `Fastfile` and replace `development_scheme` value with a new scheme name.
+Open `Fastfile` and configure needed values.

 For more information check out fastlane [README.md](fastlane/README.md).